tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. tip:: **To customize the Xsheet Toolbar buttons:**

     1. Right click on it and select **Customize Xsheet Toolbar** from the menu that opens.
-The Customize Xsheet Toolbar window will open.
+The Customize Xsheet Toolbar panel will open.

     |xsheet_toolbar_window|